Academic Support Services

 Accessibility Services

-Students denied disability services may submit a written appeal of the decision to the Vice President of Academic Affairs within 10 working days of the receipt of the decision from the Accessibility Coordinator.
-If the student does not agree with the decision of the Director and the VPAA, the student may submit the written appeal to the MCC President.
+Students denied accessibility services may submit a written appeal of the decision to the Vice President of Academic Affairs within 10 working days of the receipt of the decision from the Accessibility Coordinator.
+If the student does not agree with the decision of the VPAA, the student may submit the written appeal to the MCC President.
 The original documentation and recommendation of the Disabilities Counselor will be reviewed by the President (or designee) who will communicate his/her decision in writing within 15 working days of receipt of the written appeal.
 The student may appeal this decision to the Chancellor of the Community College System of NH.
 Inquiries may also be directed to the U.S. Dept. of Education, Office of Civil Rights, 8th floor, 5 Post Office Square, Boston, MA 02109-3921; (617) 289-0111 or OCR.Boston@ed.gov

 Tutoring Services